Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 Years back, this used to be a much more common issue in consumer headphones but the trend has shifted somewhat since 2016.

-Now instead of an overly bright treble, most companies are opting for one that’s too dull and laid back – in effect attempting to rectify an issue that people had by doing a complete 180.
+Now instead of an overly bright treble, most companies are opting for one that’s too dull and laid back – in effect attempting to rectify an issue but overcompensating in the process.

 Suffice it to say, both decisions still sit at extreme ends of the spectrum (too bright vs. too dark), so we’re still at an impasse at the end of the day.

-Comfort on the Uproar is just OK, but for 1-hour weight-lifting sessions, it tends to be just fine.
+Comfort on the Uproar is just OK, but for 1-hour weight-lifting sessions, it tends to be mostly fine.

 Wear them for any longer than that and you’ll start to feel them digging into your earlobes due to their on-ear nature.